VeganDelicious84CH/simpleGodotFPVsim/README.md

 # simpleGodotFPVsim
-an open Godot FPV game into which you can import your own OBJs / Blender assets
+an open Godot FPV game into which you can import your own OBJs / Blender assets.
+It has a starting line and "gate"-blocks to clear.
+When all blocks are cleared, the timer stops.
+If you want more blocks for your track then you can duplicate them.

 [![Youtube-Video where I try it with a few assets imported from 3D warehouses](http://img.youtube.com/vi/YDV4oYfQaaI/1.jpg)](https://www.youtube.com/watch?v=YDV4oYfQaaI)